sammanomar/project11/README.md

 W3C HTML Validator
 ![](/assets/screenshots/html.png)

-Error at contact page at W3C HTML Validator
+Error at contact page with iframe at W3C HTML Validator.
+I couldn't fix the issue because the map is 100% responsive.
+I tried to fix replace the attributes at css but it didn't respond correctly.
+Because these attribute are from older version of html but not html5
 ![](/assets/screenshots/usolved.png)